 The need is great, however, as studies have shown strong links between head trauma in football and depression, dementia and chronic traumatic encephalopathy.
 Half-jokingly, Jordan calls it dementia footballistica.

-Amen operates four for-profit clinics, including one in Reston.
+Amen operates four for-profit clinics, including one in Washington D.C.
 He says the price of rehabilitating the brain can cost $5,000-$6,000 per athlete.
 Using hyperbaric oxygen treatments would double the cost.

 His clients say the results justify the price tag and they are hopeful the NFL eventually agrees to medical monitoring.